American Liberty Financial Network

 9. Health expense risk.

-Not adequately considering future health costs can have a major effect on retirement planning.
-Health costs have increased rapidly and not setting aside a percentage of retirement income can severely damage future needs.
+Not adequately considering future health costs can significantly affect retirement planning.
+Health costs have increased rapidly, and not setting aside a percentage of retirement income can severely damage future needs.

 10. Not being informed.

 Knowledge is everything when it comes to proper retirement planning.
-Make every opportunity to become as informed of your options as possible and always seek professional tax and legal advice.
-When a financial planner or agent makes a recommendation, make certain a second opinion is requested.
+Make every opportunity to become as informed of your options as possible, and always seek professional tax and legal advice.
+When a financial planner or agent makes a recommendation, make sure a second opinion is requested.
 Be careful and be informed.